spapanik/yamk/docs/source/usage.rst

 There are six types of variables: environment variables, argument, global, local, regex and implicit ones.
 If a variable is being used within a command and it's not set, it will be treated as the empty string.
 With an increasing strength order:

-Environment
-    All the environment variables gathered at the beginning of the execution of *yam* are gathered into variables.
-They are the weakest variables.
 Global
     A global variable is a variable specified in the *$global* meta-target.
-Regex
-    In the case of a regex target, any named group is a regex variable, which has the value of the matched text.
-Local
-    A local variable is a variable specified by the *vars* key inside a target.
-Argument
-    An argument variable is a variable defined with the --variable option when *yam* was invoked.
+They are the least specific, and therefore the weakest variables.
 Implicit
     The implicit variables are variables created by the target itself, implicitly.
 They are guarded against overriding, as they start with a dot.
 This dot acts as a safeguard so they cannot mix with environment and regex ones.
-At the moment, the following two implicit variables exist:
+At the moment, the following three implicit variables exist:
         * *.target*: the name of the target.
 In case of a file target, it's the absolute path to the file, regardless of they way it was defined.
         * *.requirements*: the array of the requirements.
 All the file requirements are given as their absolute paths.
         * *.extra*: an array of all the extra arguments passed to the yam command.
+Regex
+    In the case of a regex target, any named group is a regex variable, which has the value of the matched text.
+Local
+    A local variable is a variable specified by the *vars* key inside a target.
+Environment
+    All the environment variables gathered at the beginning of the execution of *yam* are gathered into variables.
+Argument
+    An argument variable is a variable defined with the --variable option when *yam* was invoked.

-    All the implicit variables, they are specific to the target that it's being built, i.e. if the file target is specified as a regular expression, the absolute path to the specific file, not the regex path.
+All the implicitly defined variables (implicit and regex), they are specific to the target that it's being built, i.e. if the file target is specified as a regular expression, the absolute path to the specific file, not the regex path.

 Variable options
 ----------------

-The only option at the moment is *weak*.
+The only options at the moment is *weak* and *strong*.

-Weak
+weak
     Weak can be used to make the variable keep its value if it's not unset

+strong
+    Strong can be used to make the variable keep its value if it's not unset

 Commands
 --------